Guides

 - Always import React explicitly:

-- Respond concisely; avoid filler
+import React from 'react' - Respond concisely; avoid filler

 - Prefer functional components over classes